High-dimensional Log-Error-in-Variable Regression with Applications to Microbial Compositional Data Analysis

 The human microbiome is the aggregate of all microbes that reside on human bodies.
-It has attracted enormous recent attention due to its association with human health \citep{methe2012framework}.
-Recent studies found that human microbiome may be closely related with various diseases, such as cancer \citep{schwabe2013microbiome}, Crohn's disease \citep{lewis2015inflammation}, and obesity \citep{turnbaugh2006obesity,turnbaugh2009core}.
-Modern next-generation sequencing technologies, such as 16S ribosomal RNA and shotgun metagenomics sequencing, provide quantification of the human microbiome by performing direct DNA sequencing on either whole metagenomes or individual marker genes.
-By aligning sequence reads to referential microbial genomes, we can organize the sequencing data into a count matrix with rows representing samples and columns representing microbial taxa or genes.
-Such data can be seen as the random realization of relative abundance of bacteria in each sample.
+It has attracted enormous recent attention due to its strong tie with human health \citep{methe2012framework}.
+For example, recent studies found that human microbiome may be closely related with various diseases, such as cancer \citep{schwabe2013microbiome} and obesity \citep{turnbaugh2006obesity}.
+Modern next-generation sequencing technologies, such as 16S ribosomal RNA and shotgun metagenomics sequencing, provide quantification of the human microbiome by performing direct sequencing on either whole metagenomes or individual marker genes.
+By aligning sequencing reads to referential microbial genomes, we can organize the sequencing data into a count matrix with rows representing samples and columns representing microbial taxa or genes.
+Such data can be seen as the random realization of the relative abundance of bacteria in each sample.

-To account for the difference in sequencing depth, i.e., total read count, across samples (see \cite{li2015microbiome} for a survey and the references therein), the sequencing read counts of bacterial genes are often normalized into compositions.
+To account for the difference in sequencing depth across samples, the read counts are often normalized into compositions \citep[see][for a survey and the references therein]{li2015microbiome}.
 The resulting data, also called compositional data, pose statistical challenges due to the collinearity and non-normality that come from their compositional nature.
 To address these issues, \cite{aitchison1984log} introduced the log-contrast model: